ffavela/esets/FLOAT64S.md

 Yep ^, 0.2 (a.k.a 1/5) cannot be properly represented in
 binary.
-Python seems to be cheating here, our value is converted to a float i.e. 0.2 turns into a 0.20000000000000001 and then it says yeah that float value is present.
+Python seems to be cheating here, our value is converted to a float i.e. 0.2 turns into a 0.20000000000000001 and then it says yeah that float value I just converted to (not the one you actually asked about) is present.
 This would happen on other programming languajes by the way, that conversion is done under the hood and is actually expected.
 But in this particular case we need to highlight it, Real values are rounded to the nearest float.
 And on the aforementioned `pi` approximation:

 ```
 >>> format(3.121592, '.17g')